 Knocking in or Seasoning a Cricket Bat

-Once oiling is done, a wooden mallet or a ball mallet should be used to tap down the edges and playing face of the bat slowly.
-This blunts the edges and stops the wood from splintering when it meets the ball.
-Knocking in also compacts the bat and enhances its driving power.
+After oiling, use a wooden mallet or a ball mallet to gently tap down the edges and playing face of the bat.
+This process blunts the edges, prevents wood splintering upon ball impact, and enhances the bat’s driving power.

 Let us now take a look at the following two videos to better understand the process of knocking in a cricket bat.